 The TTEC Learning and Performance (L&P) team conducted research activities and needs analyses to evaluate the current situation and get a clearer path and validation on how to effectively structure the new knowledge management system.
 To address the needs of training and operations, the L&P team initiated the following:

-- Migrated and curated knowledge articles from multiple sources into a systematized platform.
+- Migrated and curated knowledge articles from multiple sources into a systematised platform.

-- Organized articles into bite-sized and customized content for improved end-user experience.
+- Organised articles into bite-sized and customised content for improved end-user experience.